 The Southeast Asia Council of the Association for Asian Studies announces the 2014 competition for the best paper on a Southeast Asia topic presented by a graduate student at the AAS Conference in Philadelphia.

 The prize is designed to recognize emerging scholarship in the field and to foster intellectual exchange among junior and senior scholars.
-The award of $200.00 and a certificate will be presented at the 2015 AAS Presidential Address/Awards Ceremony in Philadelphia.
+The award of $200.00 and a certificate will be presented at the 2015 AAS Presidential Address/Awards Ceremony in Chicago.

 The Council encourages graduate students who present papers at the March 2014 Conference in Philadelphia to submit their papers for consideration (approximately 7,000 words maximum).
 Papers on any aspect and region of Southeast Asia will be considered.
 Students must be currently registered in a doctoral program in order to be considered for the Prize.